Instagram/LibCST/docs/source/metadata.rst

 Position Metadata
 -----------------
+There are two types of position metadata available.
+They both track the same position concept, but differ in terms of representation.
+One represents position with line and column numbers, while the other outputs byte offset and length pairs.

-Position (line and column numbers) metadata are accessible through the metadata interface by declaring the one of the following providers as a dependency.
+Line and column numbers are available through the metadata interface by declaring one of :class:`~libcst.metadata.PositionProvider` or :class:`~libcst.metadata.WhitespaceInclusivePositionProvider`.
 For most cases, :class:`~libcst.metadata.PositionProvider` is what you probably want.